angular/angular/src/material/tooltip/tooltip.md

 ### Showing and hiding

 By default, the tooltip will be immediately shown when the user's mouse hovers over the tooltip's trigger element and immediately hides when the user's mouse leaves.

 On mobile, the tooltip is displayed when the user longpresses the element and hides after a delay of 1500ms.
-The longpress behavior requires HammerJS to be loaded on the page.
-To learn more about adding HammerJS to your app, check out the Gesture Support section of the Getting Started guide.

 #### Show and hide delays

 To add a delay before showing or hiding the tooltip, you can use the inputs `matTooltipShowDelay` and `matTooltipHideDelay` to provide a delay time in milliseconds.

 The following example has a tooltip that waits one second to display after the user